-Instead, we find ones that are confusing or meant to stop or inhibit customers which creates negative energy in the store.
+Instead, we find ones that are confusing or meant to stop or inhibit customers, creating negative energy in the store.

 And more importantly, thwarts your efforts to build retail sales.

-A wrong item with sign (Hanger sale sign with a pallet of air conditioners.)
+A wrong item with a sign.
+(Hanger sale sign with a pallet of air conditioners.)

 Reusing old branded Lucite holders.
 (Anyone for fresh-brewed soup…)

 Doors often tell us it is NOT a good place to shop.

 An annoyed manager adds plenty at the register

 Signs for employees posted in public

 Signs on top of signs

 People you hope will read this won’t.
 Those who do will be annoyed.